rstroop/nch-bootcamp/README.md

 	lab-knowledge/src/main/resources/rules/bookingProcess.bpmn2
 ```

+4. Run the RunCukesTest.java again to make sure all features are passing, and throw in some log print lines to ensure your steps are executing as expected.
-4. Verify the project builds successfully by running a Maven build.
+5. Verify the project builds successfully by running a Maven build.

-5. Once the project builds, make sure that your local application can save booking requests.
+6. Once the project builds, make sure that your local application can save booking requests.
-6. Then run the following Git commands to commit the files to your local repository and push the new code to your OpenShift instance:
+7. Then run the following Git commands to commit the files to your local repository and push the new code to your OpenShift instance:
 ```
 	git add .
 	git commit -m "YOUR COMMIT MESSAGE"